JAidhy/GAN_UI_Tests/README.md

-#GAN_UI Automation Test
+#Lifeworks Automation Test
 Added scenario in BDD format
+1. Scenarios to verify homepage
-1. Scenario to verify error message on SignUp journey
+2. Scenario to verify careers

 #Prerequisite to run the tests
 - Java 8 and above.
-- Maven
+- Maven~~~~

 ##Run Test
 Tests can be executed in following way